Our service now covers areas all across Canada

 In fact, some tiny homes are even considered caravans, which deprives them of access to a mortgage.
 While relying on a personal loan doesn’t necessarily equate to a bad situation, do remember that it comes with an interest rate of around 8% to 10%.
 This is why it’s essential to take this cost into consideration if this is your main funding source.

 Now, what about land?
 Some people may choose to move their tiny house from one place to another.
 Of course, those who don't possess the soul of a nomad will wish it to be located permanently on a piece of land.
 Therefore, it’s necessary to take into account the cost of land in order to establish a realistic budget.
 Would you rather opt to go out exploring?
-In this case, you will need to obtain a truck capable of moving your tiny house safely.
+In this case, you will need to obtain a truck capable of moving your dwelling safely.

 In the end, it’s true that buying a tiny house is less expensive than buying a more conventional property.
 However, this project also comes with several additional expenses as if you were buying a condo or any other type of housing.